Modes of Entry into International Markets (Place)

 Essentially, Strategic Alliances are non-equity based agreements i.e. companies remain independent and separate.

-Joint Ventures (JV)
+Joint Ventures (JV) and modes of entry

 Joint Ventures tend to be equity-based i.e. a new company is set up with parties owning a proportion of the new business.
 There are many reasons why companies set up Joint Ventures to assist them to enter a new international market: